 Jeff Koons, Gazing Ball (Rubens Tiger Hunt), 2015. © Jeff Koons.
 Photo: Tom Powel Imaging.
 Courtesy Gagosian

 This is the type of art that draws intellectual value in repositioning the kitsch as high culture.
 From Duchamp’s readymades to Warhol’s prints, this type of iconoclasm is hardly new.
 But somehow, Koons does it more audaciously than anyone else.

 In the central room we meet the imposing sculptures from his Antiquity series (2009-2015), including two of Koons’s polychromatic ballerinas, modelled after porcelain figurines, but blown up to a colossal scale.
-Their polished, shellac surfaces are visually arresting and impeccably executed.
+Their shellac surfaces are visually arresting and impeccably executed.
 Finally we come to The Gazing Ball series, where we are confronted with facsimiles of some of the greatest works in art history, almost identical to the originals, apart from the cobalt blue balls attached to each of them.
-It is a wonder that Koons went through the trouble of meticulously recreating Rubens work in Gazing Ball (Rubens Tiger Hunt), (2015) with hi-tech methods and an army of assistants.
+It is a wonder that Koons went through the trouble of meticulously recreating the zoological pandemonium of Rubens' work in Gazing Ball (Rubens Tiger Hunt), (2015) with hi-tech methods and an army of assistants.
 He claims that this room seeks to embed contemporary practices and materials within the history of art, but perhaps he is just showing off, comparing himself to the greats, and challenging their position as such.

 |What||Jeff Koons exhibition, Ashmolean|

 |Where||Ashmolean, Beaumont St, Oxford, OX1 2PH | MAP|

 07 Feb 19 – 09 Jun 19, 10:00 AM – 5:00 PM

 |Website||Please click here for more information|